rvenutolo/gs-accessing-twitter/README.src.md

 <a name="initial"></a>
 Enable Twitter
 ----------------
-Before you can fetch a user's data from Twitter, there are a few things that you'll need to set up in the Spring configuration.
-Here's a configuration class that contains everything you'll need to enable Twitter in your application:
+Before you can fetch a user's data from Twitter, you need to set up a few things in the Spring configuration.
+This configuration class contains everything you need to enable Twitter in your application:

     {!include:complete/src/main/java/hello/TwitterConfig.java}

-Since the application will be accessing Twitter data, `TwitterConfig` is annotated with [`@EnableTwitter`][@EnableTwitter].
-Notice that, as shown here, the `appId` and `appSecret` attributes have been given fake values.
-For the code to work, you'll need to [obtain a real application ID and secret][register-twitter-app] and substitute these fake values for the real values given to you by Twitter.
+Because the application will be accessing Twitter data, `TwitterConfig` is annotated with [`@EnableTwitter`][@EnableTwitter].
+As shown here, the `appId` and `appSecret` attributes have fake values.
+For the code to work, [obtain a real application ID and secret][register-twitter-app], and substitute the real values given to you by Twitter.

 Notice that `TwitterConfig` is also annotated with [`@EnableInMemoryConnectionRepository`][@EnableInMemoryConnectionRepository].
 After a user authorizes your application to access their Twitter data, Spring Social will create a connection.
 That connection will need to be saved in a connection repository for long-term use.

 For the purposes of this guide's sample application, an in-memory connection repository is sufficient.
 Although an in-memory connection repository is fine for testing and small sample applications, you'll want to select a more persistent option for real applications.
 You can use [`@EnableJdbcConnectionRepository`][@EnableJdbcConnectionRepository] to persist connections to a relational database.

-Within the `TwitterConfig`'s body, there are two beans declared: a `ConnectController` bean and a `UserIdSource` bean.
+Within the `TwitterConfig`'s body, two beans are declared: a `ConnectController` bean and a `UserIdSource` bean.

 Obtaining user authorization from Twitter involves a "dance" of redirects between the application and Twitter.
 This "dance" is formally known as [OAuth][oauth]'s _Resource Owner Authorization_.
 Don't worry if you don't know much about OAuth.
-Spring Social's [`ConnectController`][ConnectController] will take care of the OAuth dance for you.
+Spring Social's [`ConnectController`][ConnectController] takes care of the OAuth dance for you.

 Notice that `ConnectController` is created by injecting a [`ConnectionFactoryLocator`][ConnectionFactoryLocator] and a [`ConnectionRepository`][ConnectionRepository] via the constructor.
 You won't need to explicitly declare these beans, however.
-The `@EnableTwitter` annotation will make sure that a `ConnectionFactoryLocator` bean is created and the `@EnableInMemoryConnectionRepository` annotation will create an in-memory implementation of `ConnectionRepository`.
+The `@EnableTwitter` annotation ensures that a `ConnectionFactoryLocator` bean is created, and the `@EnableInMemoryConnectionRepository` annotation creates an in-memory implementation of `ConnectionRepository`.

-Connections represent a 3-way agreement between a user, an application, and an API provider such as Twitter.
+Connections represent a three-way agreement between a user, an application, and an API provider such as Twitter.
 Although Twitter and the application itself are readily identifiable, you'll need a way to identify the current user.
 That's what the `UserIdSource` bean is for.

 Here, the `userIdSource` bean is defined by an inner-class that always returns "testuser" as the user ID.
-Thus there is only one user of our sample application.
-In a real application, you'll probably want to create an implementation of `UserIdSource` that determines the user ID from the currently authenticated user (perhaps by consulting with an [`Authentication`][Authentication] obtained from Spring Security's [`SecurityContext`][SecurityContext]).
+The sample application has only one user.
+In a real application, you probably want to create an implementation of `UserIdSource` that determines the user ID from the currently authenticated user (perhaps by consulting with an [`Authentication`][Authentication] obtained from Spring Security's [`SecurityContext`][SecurityContext]).

-### Create Connection Status Views
+### Create connection status views

-Although much of what `ConnectController` does involves redirecting to Twitter and handling a redirect from Twitter, it also shows connection status when a GET request to /connect is made.
-It will defer to a view whose name is connect/{provider ID}Connect when no existing connection is available and to connect/{providerId}Connected when a connection exists for the provider.
-In our case, {provider ID} is "Twitter".
+Although much of what `ConnectController` does involves redirecting to Twitter and handling a redirect from Twitter, it also shows connection status when a GET request to /connect is made. `ConnectController` defers to a view named connect/{provider ID}Connect when no existing connection is available and to connect/{providerId}Connected when a connection exists for the provider.
+In this case, {provider ID} is "twitter".

-`ConnectController` does not define its own connection views, so you'll need to create them ourselves.
+`ConnectController` does not define its own connection views, so you need to create them.
 First, here's a Thymeleaf view to be shown when no connection to Twitter exists:

     {!include:complete/src/main/resources/templates/connect/twitterConnect.html}